wesselb/varz/README.md

 ### Constrained Variables

 * **Unbounded variables:**
-  A variable that is unbounded can be created unsing `Vars.unbounded` or `Vars.ubnd`.
+  A variable that is unbounded can be created using `Vars.unbounded` or `Vars.ubnd`.

     ```python